-While a lab-style test is more accurate and private, an on-site test gives those being tested less notice and is lee expensive.
-On-site testing provides quick results, and can be legally binding if backed up later by a lab report.
+While a lab-style test is more accurate and private, an on-site analysis gives those being tested less notice and is less expensive.
+On-site testing provides quick results and can be legally binding if backed up later by a lab report.

 Methods of Screening

 Immunoassay uses interactions between antigens and antibodies to detect substances.
-Certain antibodies bind to certain components of nicotine, and immunoassays screens for the antibodies instead of the metabolites themselves.
-This method is quite accurate, although it can sometimes not differentiate between types of drugs.
+Specific antibodies bind to specific components of nicotine, and immunoassay screens for those types of antibodies instead of the metabolites themselves.
+This method is rather accurate, although it can sometimes not differentiate between types of drugs.
 False negatives are more common than false positives.

 Gas chromatography with mass spectrometry (GC-MS) is a two-step process.
 First, the urine sample is separated using the gas chromatography method outlined above.
 Then, mass spectrometry identifies the exact molecular structure of compounds of interest.
-When a sample enters the spectrometry machine, electrons surround the sample.
-This causes the compound to separate even further, “fragmenting” in a way where compounds can be conclusively identified.
+When a sample enters the spectrometry machine, electrons surround the sample; this causes the compound to separate even further, “fragmenting” in a way that compounds can be conclusively identified.

 Abstinence (not using a substance) and substitution (using another person’s urine or synthetic urine) are the only ways to circumvent a GC-MS screening.
 Common rumors for circumvention (drinking water, drinking vinegar, herbal supplements) are unreliable, and most labs actively look for the intentional alteration of urine composition.

 How can a urine screening adversely affect me?

 There are a couple of ways that a positive nicotine screening can affect you.
 One of the most obvious ways is that it can cause you to either lose a job or not get hired for a job.